-You’ll never take your bathroom and kitchen countertops for granite again after this home renovation project
+You’ll never take your kitchen and bathroom countertops for granite again

-All of those benefits come at a cost, though.
-Granite countertops can be expensive, costing $2,000 to $4,500, or $15 to $140 per square foot to purchase.
-Add the cost of hiring a local granite countertop contractor on top of that, and you’re looking at several thousands of dollars.
+All of these benefits come at a cost, though.
+The cost of granite countertops can be relatively expensive, ranging from $2,000 to $4,500 or $40 to $60 per square foot for a slab.
+Add the cost of hiring a local granite countertop contractor on top of that, and you’re looking at spending several thousands of dollars.

 Angle grinder with a diamond blade

 Once you have all your tools and supplies together, you’ll also want to make sure your space is set up for the construction ahead.
 Detach your faucet and any other plumbing that might get in the way.
 While you’re at it, shut off the water in your space so no leaks occur.